April 27

 see our full-sized induction range review

 Other than cookware and cost, there are few disadvantages to induction.
-Some people say there's a big learning curve because induction is so much faster than other cooking methods, and some people don't like that there's no "feedback" from the burner, such as glowing red or a flame.
-We've found that you learn to use induction quickly and that the "feedback" becomes a non-issue once you know what you're doing--but you should decide for yourself whether these are things you can live with or not.
+Some people say there's a big learning curve because induction is so much faster than other cooking methods, and some people don't like that there's no "feedback" from the burner, such as glowing red or a flame (though there will always be a "power on" light when the cooktop is on).
+We've found that you learn to use induction quickly and that the "feedback" becomes a non-issue once you know what you're doing.
+But, you should decide for yourself whether these are things you can live with.

-See Induction Cooktop Pros and Cons for more information.
+See our article Induction Cooktop Pros and Cons for more information.

 back to top